inpsyde/multilingual-press/readme.txt

 == Description ==
-By using the powerful WordPress Multilingual-Press plugin it´s much easier to build multilingual sites and run them with WordPress' multisite feature.
-To get going with this plugin, you need to setup a WordPress multisite installation first (check the Codex for more infos on this topic: http://codex.wordpress.org/Create_A_Network).
+By using the powerful WordPress Multilingual-Press plugin itÂ´s much easier to build multilingual sites and run them with WordPress' multisite feature.
+To get going with this plugin, you need to setup a WordPress multisite installation first
+(check the Codex for more infos on this topic: http://codex.wordpress.org/Create_A_Network).
 Each site/blog can then be attributed to a different language.
 Simply write a post or page in one language and Multilingual-Press will automatically create a duplication of it in the other sites/blogs.
 These new posts and pages are interlinked and are easily accessible via the post/page editor screen - you can switch back and forth to translate them!
 Multilingual-Press is WordPress conform, easy to install and doesn't make any changes to the WordPress core.
 It doesn't harm your website's performance.

 **Currently the plugin is under development; pure alpha.
 Before using this version of the plugin in your live site, we recommend you to install it in a testing environment and to backup your database and site/blog content**

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/multilingual-press).